ArmelClo/pickbars_VS_mod/README.md

-Add Metal bar items to Vintage story to identify lose rock on the sealing of mines and cavers.
+Add Metal bar items to identify lose rock on the ceilling of mines and caves.
-It can save you from Cave-ins.
+It may save you from Cave-ins.

 Your world had to enable cave-ins during initial setup or with this command:
 /worldConfig caveIns